 Project Charter vs Project Plan

-The project charter is a high-level initiation document that consists of no more than two pages.
+The project charter is a high-level initiation document that consists of only a few pages.
 It lists the project objectives, scope, vision, team, and their responsibilities and stakeholders.

 How to Develop a Project Charter